What is Shopify dropshipping?

 To install any app, click on Apps from the Shopify sidebar.

-It just so happens that Oberlo is among the top recommended apps, so you'll see it right there on the main list.
+It just so happens that Oberlo is among the best Shopify apps, so you'll see it right there on the main list.
 If your desired app is not there, click on the Visit the Shopify App Store button to find it.

 Once you're on the app's page, click on the Add app button.